 - How would you describe an ideal P3 facilitator?
 How have you demonstrated these qualities in your own P3 group or another setting?

 - How would you handle a P3 participant who does not seem committed to P3?

 In addition to leading P3 groups, facilitators can apply to be considered for the P3 Student Advisory Board for the next academic year.

-The P3 Board student members work in collaboration with the McNulty Leadership Office and Professors Friedman and Shell to manage program operations, perform project work, think strategically about future program development, and support ongoing innovation and adaptation of the P3 program.
+The P3 Board student members work in collaboration with the McNulty Leadership Office and Professor Shell to manage program operations, perform project work, think strategically about future program development, and support ongoing innovation and adaptation of the P3 program.
 The P3 Board provides an opportunity for students who have participated in the P3 program to gain further personal development through close collaboration with fellow students and staff/faculty as they make P3 possible for Wharton students.